- Home ››

 The advancement of technology and new methods of construction have exciting benefits not only for architecture and internal design, but also have a bearing upon manual handling.
 This is because new materials have been developed in recent years which still have the required strength as other traditional building materials but are substantially lighter in weight.
 These include aluminium, carbon fibre and polymer materials.

 But there is still a risk even from lightweight materials, and the importance of safe lifting is still just as paramount.
 Even though they are lighter, they will still have some weight to them, and this can still be substantial in particularly big pieces.
-Along with weight, the awkwardness of a load to handle plays a critical role in many manual handling injuries, and many advanced materials can still have these characteristics such as being difficult to grip properly or large dimensions which affect a person's centre of gravity whilst carrying it.
+Along with weight, the awkwardness of the load being handled plays a critical role in many manual handling injuries, and many advanced materials can still have these characteristics, such as being difficult to grip properly, or have large dimensions which affect a person's centre of gravity whilst carrying it.

-So whilst technology is making materials lighter and improving the availability of assistance equipment, manual handling risks are still highly prevalent and workers need to receive proper training in order to safeguard their health and safety and reduce the chances of suffering an injury.
+So although technology is making materials lighter and improving the availability of assistance equipment, manual handling risks are still highly prevalent and workers need to receive proper training in order to safeguard their health and safety and reduce the chances of suffering an injury.
 Ideally, this training will be tailored to the exact manual handling tasks and loads which they encounter and perform on a daily basis.
 A bespoke course which is tailored to them will be far more beneficial than a generic course which just talks about the manual handling of an unrelated object.

 With new designs, materials and assistance aids being introduced to the construction site all of the time, it is imperative that workers and managers alike are fully up to speed with the latest developments.
 Health and safety knowledge needs to be kept constantly updated in all industries, and construction is no exception.
 A failure to take advantage of new mechanical assistance tools, or not learning how to operate and maintain them correctly, will put workers (and perhaps nearby members of the public) at unnecessary risk than they would otherwise need to be.